Quasisymmetric geometry of the Julia sets of McMullen maps: Introduction

-The first example of quasisymmetrically inequivalent hyperbolic Julia sets were given by Ha\"{i}ssinsky and Pilgrim \cite[Theorem 1]{HP}.
+The study of the topological properties of the Julia sets of rational maps, including the connectivity and locally connectivity etc., is one of the important problems in complex dynamics.
+However, for the study of the quasisymmetric properties of the Julia sets of rational maps, the corresponding results appear much fewer.
+The first example of quasisymmetrically inequivalent hyperbolic Julia sets was given by Ha\"{i}ssinsky and Pilgrim in \cite{HP12b}.
 They proved that there exist quasisymmetrically inequivalent Cantor circles as the Julia sets of rational maps.
-In this paper, we study the quasisconformal geometry and give a quasisymmetric classification of the Julia sets of \emph{McMullen maps}
+Recently, Bonk, Lyubich and Merenkov studied the quasisymmetries of the Sierpi\'{n}ski carpets which arise as the Julia sets of critically finite rational maps \cite{BLM16}.
+See also \cite{QYZ19} for the generalization of the corresponding results to the critically infinite case.
+In this article, we study the quasisconformal geometry and give a quasisymmetric classification of the Julia sets of \emph{McMullen maps}